This post contains affiliate links and I may earn a commission if you make a purchase.

 Anyone considering paying off a mortgage should look at his or her savings first.
 Is there enough in the bank to get through a lean time or a family crisis?

 That nest egg is a necessity while living mortgage-free is a luxury.
 If paying off the mortgage eliminates savings, don’t bother.
 Rather than putting money toward a house, think about increasing retirement savings.
 Many employers match a percentage of 401K contributions which can yield high returns.

 Conversely, pulling money out of a 401K to pay off a mortgage can bring stiff penalties that probably aren’t worth it.

 In addition to financial factors, homeowners should examine their own emotions and priorities.
 Living without a mortgage can be liberating.

 Eliminating debt reduces concerns about money or might motivate a career change.
 By evaluating emotions, homeowners may realize they’re using the mortgage to put off pleasures they could enjoy today.
 They might be able to take that desired trip or buy new furniture without being completely debt-free.

 Homeowners should picture themselves in 10 years.
 Maybe their current homes aren’t even the best houses for long-term living, and therefore not worth prepaying.

-Sometimes homeowners need to spend money to improve quality of life.
-Before scrounging up funds and committing them to paying off a mortgage early, consider alternative expenses.?
+Sometimes homeowners need to spend money to improve their quality of life.
+Before scrounging up funds and committing them to pay off a mortgage early, consider alternative expenses.